DeFiCh/indexer/README.md

 Indexer for offline analysis of on-chain data.

 Run with:
-  - `cargo run --release --bin indexer -- --help`
+  - `cargo run --release --bin dfi_indexer -- --help`
   - `cargo run --release --bin ridx -- --help` (Currently needed for most of the pipleline)

 Sequences: